python/cpython/Doc/library/code.rst

    instance of :class:`InteractiveConsole` and sets *readfunc* to be used as the :meth:`InteractiveConsole.raw_input` method, if provided.
 If *local* is provided, it is passed to the :class:`InteractiveConsole` constructor for use as the default namespace for the interpreter loop.
-The :meth:`interact` method of the instance is then run with *banner* and *exitmsg* passed as the banner and exit message to use, if provided.
+The :meth:`~InteractiveConsole.interact` method of the instance is then run with *banner* and *exitmsg* passed as the banner and exit message to use, if provided.
 The console object is discarded after use.